 Clay Jester is currently the Chief Technology Officer (CTO) of the Institute for Intergovernmental Research (IIR).
 In this role, he is responsible for monitoring new technologies and assessing their potential to become new products or services that deliver strategic innovation.
+In addition, he serves as the Director of Program Technology and Business Support Services for IIR.
+In this capacity, he leads IIR’s efforts in continuing to integrate innovative technology solutions into program areas and enhance business-related processes.

 Previously, Mr. Jester was responsible for managing the data systems activities of IIR.
 In this capacity, he developed and implemented database management systems to support IIR’s role in numerous initiatives.
-He was also responsible for the technical support of IIR’s video operations and multimedia applications.
+He also was responsible for the technical support of IIR’s video operations and multimedia applications.

 Mr. Jester has developed and implemented internal management information systems for IIR, including the implementation and support of an electronic communications system among IIR’s offices in Florida, Tennessee, and Washington, DC, and numerous remote locations.